 You’ve earned some cookies, mama!
 Special lactation cookie recipes use ingredients like oats and brewers yeast to boost supply while tasting delicious.
 I was ever grateful when a dear friend dropped off some freshly baked lactation cookies when I was home from the hospital.

-Follow these tips to increase breast milk when your baby is little and you’ll be on track to establish a plentiful milk supply to last the duration of your time breastfeeding.
+Follow these natural ways to increase breast milk when your baby is little and you’ll be on track to establish a plentiful milk supply to last the duration of your time breastfeeding.
 If you’re running into problems or need some advice, don’t hesitate to contact a lactation consultant.
 They are specially trained to evaluate, correct and support your breastfeeding relationship with your baby.

 Cheers to healthy babies and happy mamas!